RayHackett/enzymm/README.md

 In short, `--transform` forces the output into the template reference frame.
 Therefore only matches from the same template structure can be aligned which is why we write one file per matched template structure!

 Add additional information to each `.pdb` file with the following flags:
-- `--include-template`, which also writes the template PDB structure to the `.pdb` file
+- `--include-template`, which also writes the template structure to the `.pdb` file
-- `--include-query`, which also writes the entire query PDB structure to the `.pdb` file
+- `--include-query`, which also writes the entire query structure to the `.pdb` file

 ## 💭 Feedback